GunaShankar0213/My-Portfolio/README.md

 # My-Portfolio
-a digital resume and proof of the skills.
+Digital resume and Proof of my Skills.

 # This is my Portfolio